AdriandLiu/Interview-Preparation/TinyPointsToReview.md

 <br/>

 ***Contrast Encoders***
-The five contrast encoders all have multiple issues that I argue make them **unlikely to be useful for machine learning.
+The five contrast encoders all have multiple issues that I argue make them *unlikely to be useful for machine learning*.
 They all output one column for each column value.
 I would avoid them in most cases.
 Their  [stated intents](http://www.willmcginnis.com/2015/11/29/beyond-one-hot-an-exploration-of-categorical-variables/?source=post_page---------------------------)are below.

 **_Helmert_** _(reverse)_  — The mean of the dependent variable for a level is compared to the mean of the dependent variable over all previous levels.
 **_Sum_**  — compares the mean of the dependent variable for a given level to the overall mean of the dependent variable over all the levels.